matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ### Other ways to create `Wallet` instances

-`Wallet` class supports all the methods from `ethers.Wallet` for creating wallets, e.g. creating from mnemonic, creating from encrypted JSON, creating a random wallet, etc. All these methods take the same parameters as `ethers.Wallet`, so you should refer to its documentation on how to use them.
+The `Wallet` class supports all the methods from `ethers.Wallet` for creating wallets, e.g. creating from mnemonic, creating from encrypted JSON, creating a random wallet, etc. All these methods take the same parameters as `ethers.Wallet`, so you should refer to its documentation on how to use them.

-### Connecting to zkSync provider
+### Connecting to the zkSync provider

 To interact with the zkSync network, the `Wallet` object should be connected to a `Provider` by either passing it to the constructor or with the `connect` method.